Electrical contractors in

 Insurance Minimums

-Illinois requires electrical contractors carry minimum $500,000 general liability insurance and workers compensation coverage.
-Many municipalities including Aurora may require higher limits for larger projects.
+Illinois requires minimum $500,000 general liability insurance for electrical contractors.
+Workers compensation required if employees present.
+Aurora may require additional coverage for larger projects.

 How to Get Licensed